Yubico/yubikit-ios/README.md

 YubiKit should work on any modern version of iOS (10, 11 and 12) with a few exceptions\*.
 It's recommended to always ask the users to upgrade to the latest version of iOS to protect them from known, old iOS issues.
 Supporting the last 2 version of iOS (n and n-1) is usually a good practice to keep the old versions of iOS out.
 According to [Apple statistics](https://developer.apple.com/support/app-store/), ~90-95% of all iOS devices run the latest 2 versions of iOS because upgrading the OS is free and Apple usually provides a device with upgrades for 5 years.

-\* Some versions of iOS had bugs affecting all accessories communicating over lightning. iOS 11.2 was one of them where the applications could not communicate with lightning accessories due to some bugs in the XPC communication.
+\* Some versions of iOS had bugs affecting all external accessories. iOS 11.2 was one of them where the applications could not communicate with accessories due to some bugs in the XPC communication.
 The bug was fixed by Apple in iOS 11.2.6.
 For these reasons it's recommended to take in consideration rare but possible iOS bugs when designing the application.

 #### Q7.
-How can I debug the application while using a YubiKey with lightning connector?
+How can I debug the application while using a MFi accessory YubiKey?

 Starting from Xcode 9, the IDE provides the ability to debug the application wirelessly.
 In this way the physical connector is not used for connecting the device to the computer, for debugging the application.
 This [WWDC session](https://developer.apple.com/videos/play/wwdc2017/404/) explains the wireless debugging functionality in Xcode.

 #### Q8.
+Are the USB-C type iOS devices supported by the YubiKey 5Ci?

+The USB-C type iOS devices, such as the iPad Pro 3rd generation, have limited support when using the YubiKey 5Ci or another type of YubiKey with USB-C connector.
+The OS is not officially supporting external accessories on these devices.
+However these devices support external USB keyboards, so the OTP functionality of the key will work and the key can be used to generate Yubico OTPs and HOTPs.

+#### Q9.
 What is the PIV attestation certificate of the YubiKey?

 The PIV attestation certificate is published [here](https://developers.yubico.com/PIV/Introduction/piv-attestation-ca.pem), on Yubico Developers website.